Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 The Risk-Informed Decision-Making process consists of three stages:

-- Stage 2: Risk Analysis of Alternatives — Each alternative is weighed against the anticipated performance objectives we think it will produce, considering any uncertainties that may influence the input.
+2. Stage 2: Risk Analysis of Alternatives — Each alternative is weighed against the anticipated performance objectives it is expected to produce, considering any uncertainties that may influence the input.
 The outcome of this process is a probability distribution of each performance measure for each alternative.
 The decision must be robust to model perturbations and reasonably foreseeable information.

-- Stage 2: Risk-Informed Alternative Selection — A normalized method must be established to compare multiple alternatives.
-This normalization is required since each option’s performance measure probability distribution can differ.
+3. Stage 2: Risk-Informed Alternative Selection — A normalised method must be established to compare multiple alternatives.
+This normalisation is required since each option’s performance measure probability distribution can differ.
 A fair comparison method that gives equal chances for each alternative must be used for the process to be consistent.

 5. Continuous Risk Management

 NASA applies Continuous Risk Management (CRM) to its overall Risk Management Strategy.
-The relationship between CRM and RIDM is involved, and we recommend you refer to the handbook for an in-depth discussion.
+The relationship between CRM and RIDM is complex, and we recommend referring to the handbook for an in-depth discussion.

-For this section, suffice that Risk-Informed Decision-Making will help select the alternative.
+For this section, suffice it to say that Risk-Informed Decision-Making will help select the alternative.
 With that alternative comes a set of risks that need to be managed and performance objectives that need to be achieved; these risks and goals will form the input into CRM.

 The CRM process consists of six stages:

-- Condition — A condition describes the circumstances that would lead to the realization of the risk scenario.
+• Condition — A condition describes the circumstances that would lead to the realisation of the risk scenario.

-- Departure — A departure describes a specific change in the baseline project plan facilitated by the condition.
+• Departure — A departure refers to a specific change in the baseline project plan that is facilitated by a particular condition.

-- Consequence — The consequence lists the unfavourable impacts on the organization’s capabilities to meet its objectives.
+• Consequence — The consequence lists the unfavourable impacts on the organisation’s capabilities to meet its objectives.

-- Analyze — During this phase, we estimate the likelihood of the risk, its potential impact, and any uncertainties involved.
-It also identifies at which stage of the project the risk first emerged and catalogues any new threats.
+2. Analyze — During this phase, we estimate the likelihood of the risk, its potential impact, and any uncertainties involved.
+It also identifies the stage of the project at which the risk first emerged and catalogues any new threats.

-- Plan — During the planning phase, the stakeholders decide what action to take for each risk.
+3. Plan — During the planning phase, stakeholders determine the actions to take for each risk.
 The handbook lists five possible options:

 6. Why Is Risk Management Difficult

-The below paragraph summarizes NASA’s position on risk management:
+The following paragraph summarises NASA’s position on risk management:

 The RIDM process acknowledges human judgment’s role in decisions and that technical information cannot be the sole basis for decision-making.
 This is not only because of inevitable gaps in the technical information but also because decision-making is an inherently subjective, values-based enterprise.
 In the face of complex decision-making involving multiple competing objectives, the cumulative judgment provided by experienced personnel is essential for effectively integrating technical and non-technical factors to produce sound decisions.